grafana/phlare/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

   # Configures the gRPC client used to communicate between the query-frontends
   # and the query-schedulers.
-  # The CLI flags prefix for this block configuration is: query-frontend
+  # The CLI flags prefix for this block configuration is:
+  # query-frontend.grpc-client-config
   [grpc_client_config: <grpc_client>]

   # List of network interface names to look up when finding the instance IP